TelecomTS: A Multi-Modal Observability Dataset for Time Series and Language Analysis: Related Works

-\xhdr{Time Series Foundation Models} Recent advances in time series foundation models \cite{ansari2024chronos, woo2024moirai, TimesFM} have demonstrated strong zero-shot performance across time series benchmarks such as GIFT-EVAL \cite{aksu2024giftevalbenchmarkgeneraltime}.
-Trained on large, multi-domain time series corpora, these models have emerged as a dominant paradigm for time series learning, as they remove the need for extensive task-specific training.
-This, in turn, facilitates cost-effective zero-shot inference and reduces fine-tuning requirements to a minimum when downstream task adaptation is needed \cite{kottapalli2025foundationmodelstimeseries, faw2025incontext}.
+\xhdr{Time Series Foundation Models} Recent advances in time series foundation models \cite{ansari2024chronos, woo2024moirai, TimesFM} have demonstrated strong zero-shot performance on time series benchmarks such as GIFT-EVAL \cite{aksu2024giftevalbenchmarkgeneraltime}.
+Trained on large, multi-domain time series corpora, these models have emerged as a dominant paradigm for time series learning, as they support zero-shot inference and require minimal fine-tuning when adapting to downstream tasks \cite{kottapalli2025foundationmodelstimeseries, faw2025incontext}.

-\xhdr{Time Series Datasets} The datasets used to train these foundation models span a wide range of domains, including energy \cite{zhou2021informerefficienttransformerlong}, climate \cite{mouatadid2024subseasonalclimateusadatasetsubseasonalforecasting}, sales, and transportation \cite{m5dataset, jiang2024libcityunifiedlibraryefficient}.
+\xhdr{Time Series Datasets} The datasets used to train these foundation models span a wide range of domains, including energy \cite{zhou2021informerefficienttransformerlong}, climate \cite{mouatadid2024subseasonalclimateusadatasetsubseasonalforecasting}, and sales \cite{m5dataset, jiang2024libcityunifiedlibraryefficient}.
 In addition, meta-datasets that aggregate multiple sources have been introduced, most notably Monash \cite{godahewa2021monash} and the Time Series Pile \cite{10.5555/3692070.3692712}.
-Despite their broad coverage, these datasets largely exclude observability data, which remains scarce in the literature due to its proprietary nature (e.g., customer traffic data from cloud or network operators) \cite{XIE2025105, 10113782}.
+Despite their broad coverage, these datasets largely exclude observability data, which remains scarce in the literature due to its proprietary nature (e.g., customer traffic data from a cloud operator) \cite{XIE2025105, 10113782}.

-\xhdr{Observability Datasets} Given this gap, time series foundation models have been shown to underperform on observability data \cite{toner2025performancezeroshottimeseries, 10.1609/aaai.v38i21.30336}.
-This led to a growing effort in the community to bridge the gap by curating and publishing observability-focused datasets.
+\xhdr{Observability Datasets} Given this gap, time series foundation models have been shown to underperform on observability data \cite{toner2025performancezeroshottimeseries, 10.1609/aaai.v38i21.30336}, motivating growing community efforts to bridge the gap by curating and publishing observability-focused datasets.
 A notable recent contribution in this direction is the BOOM dataset \cite{datadog2024boom, cohen2025timedifferentobservabilityperspective}, which consists of real-world metrics collected from Datadog.
 BOOM captures a wide spectrum of observability signals from distributed systems, including infrastructure, database, and security.